SODALITE-EU/ide/README.md

 Follow the following procedure to download the SODALITE IDE, build and install it into your Eclipse installation:

 ### Build the Sodalite IDE update site from sources
+1. Install the following dependencies required to build the IDE:
+- Java SDK 11 (Maven build does not work with a more recent JDK): Install the Java JDK 11 from [Oracle Downloads](https://www.oracle.com/java/technologies/downloads/#java11)
+- Maven: Install Maven from [Maven Download](https://maven.apache.org/download.cgi)

-1. Clone SODALITE IDE repository from GitHub: `git clone https://github.com/SODALITE-EU/ide.git`.
+2. Clone SODALITE IDE repository from GitHub: `git clone https://github.com/SODALITE-EU/ide.git`.
 This will create a local folder, hereafter referenced as *$IDE_REPO*
-2. Open a CLI and go to *$IDE_REPO/dsl/org.sodalite.IDE.parent* folder.
+3. Open a CLI and go to *$IDE_REPO/dsl/org.sodalite.IDE.parent* folder.
 Build the SODALITE IDE Eclipse repository (i.e. update site) using Maven, with this command: `mvn clean verify -U`
-3. Once complete, open the Eclipse Modeling Tools instance.
+4. Once complete, open the Eclipse Modeling Tools instance.

 ### Add Software sites for Sodalite IDE and dependencies